csabato10/csabato10/README.md

 ### Hi there 👋

-My name is Chiara (she/her) and I'm currently a student at UNC Chapel Hill.
+My name is Chiara (she/her) and I'm currently a student at UNC Chapel Hill intending to study Computer Science.

-I'm looking to learn new things and new languages.
-I'm currently working on learning Swift as a member of the App Team at UNC.
+I'm looking to learn new languages and create unique and complex projects.
+I work as a TA where I tutor students in fundamental programming concepts and assist with Python assignments.
+I'm also currently learning Swift as a member of the App Team at UNC.

 <!--
 **csabato10/csabato10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.